How To Choose The Best Personal Injury Lawyer To Help You Claim Compensation

-What is the law society personal injury panel?
+What is the an accredited personal injury solicitor?

-A specialist personal injury lawyer who is experienced should be a member of a recognized law society approved panel.
+A specialist personal injury lawyer who is experienced should be accredited by the Law Society.

-The Law Society monitors all the solicitors practising in the UK and it has various panels for solicitors who can prove that they specialists in an area of law with a high level of expertise.
+In England & Wales – there exist various accreditation schemes for solicitors who can prove that they are specialists in an area of law with a high level of expertise.

-To be a member of this panel a lawyer must be a solicitor with at least three years experience as a personal injury specialist with a high level of expertise.
+To be accredited a lawyer must be a solicitor with at least three years experience as a personal injury specialist with a high level of expertise.

-Often lawyers with many years experience are not accepted on the personal injury panel, because they are unable to prove their expertise is high enough.
+Often lawyers with many years experience are not accepted on the personal injury panel, because they are unable to prove their expertise is sufficiently high.

-Are there any other law society approved panels relevant to personal injury?
+Are there any other Law Society accreditation schemes relevant to personal injury?

-The Law Society considers clinical negligence to be a type of personal injury requiring specialist expertise so another panel exists known as the “law society clinical negligence panel”.
+For example – the Law Society considers clinical / medical negligence to be a type of personal injury requiring specialist expertise so another a clinical negligence accreditation scheme also exists.

 What is an insurance company panel solicitor?

 You may have an insurance policy which pays for your legal costs in making claim and if so the insurance company will ask you to use one of their panel solicitors.